Beyonce Slays Fans With Sexy OTRII Tour Photos On Instagram, Proves Why She’s Queen Bey

 Beyoncé took a moment to express her gratitude for her fans on Instagram yesterday, sharing a post on the night of the New Orleans concert at the Mercedes-Benz Superdome stadium.

-The post consisted of several photos with different onstage moments from the tour, opening with a photo of Beyoncé smiling as JAY-Z wraps his arm around her in an embrace.
+The post consisted of several photos with different onstage moments from the tour, opening with a photo of Beyoncé smiling as Jay-Z wraps his arm around her in an embrace.
 They both have microphones in their hands and grins on their faces.
 Bey is dressed in an ornate black and gold outfit, a belted one-piece over fishnets.
-JAY-Z wears and all-black suit with a matching knit cap and a heavy gold chain and medallion around his neck.
+Jay-Z wears an all-black suit with a matching knit cap and a heavy gold chain and medallion around his neck.

-Beyoncé captioned the post, “Tonight is the first of the last ten shows of OTRII.
+“Tonight is the first of the last ten shows of OTRII.
 I’m doing what I love most with whom I love most.
 I wish it could never end.
 Feeling thankful for all of the love from our fans around the world.
 New Orleans, you ready?
 Let’s go get em!!!”
+Beyoncé captioned the post.
 Fans responded with over 4 million likes.

 Queen Bey didn’t stop there.
 Following her sweet tribute to her fans, the megastar shared two more photo posts yesterday.
 One shows the star staring off stage with a defiant look on her face and a microphone in one hand.
 Her famous curvy yet athletic physique is defined in a sparkling fringe-covered one-piece with matching thigh-high boots and fishnet stocking.
 The post received over 2.5 millions likes.

-Her most recent post show the star walking through scaffolding with a microphone, staring provocatively into the camera.
+Her most recent post shows the star walking through scaffolding with a microphone, staring provocatively into the camera.
 The star wears a daring one-piece black outfit with cut outs, a black bra-top and thigh-high boots, all made of a shiny vinyl-looking material.
-Between the successful tour, performing all over the world with her man, and having a killer body and a fashion sense to match, Beyoncé proves once again that she is the Queen.
+Between the successful tour, performing all over the world with her husband, and having a killer body and a fashion sense to match, Beyoncé has proven once again that she is the queen.